agora-protocol/website-v2/website/contributing/contributing-overview.md

 ### Step-by-step Guide

-Whenever you are ready to contribute code, check out our [step-by-step guide to sending your first pull request](/contributing/how-to-open-a-pull-request), or read the [How to Contribute Code](/contributing/how-to-contribute-code) page for more details.
+Whenever you are ready to contribute code, check out our [step-by-step guide to sending your first pull request], or read the [How to Contribute Code](/contributing/how-to-contribute-code) page for more details.

 ### Tests

 Tests help us prevent regressions from being introduced to the codebase.
 The GitHub repository is continuously tested using CircleCI, the results of which are available through the Checks functionality on [commits](https://github.com/facebook/react-native/commits/HEAD) and pull requests.

-You can learn more about running and writing tests on the [How to Run and Write Tests](/contributing/how-to-run-and-write-tests) page.
+You can learn more about running and writing tests on the [How to Run and Write Tests] page.

 ## Community Contributions